rockettheme/docs/Docs/wordpress/themes/fresco/demo_footer.md

 ---
-title: Ximenia: Recreating the Demo - Footer
+title: Fresco: Recreating the Demo - Footer
-description: Your Guide to Recreating Elements of the Ximenia Theme for WordPress
+description: Your Guide to Recreating Elements of the Fresco Theme for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/ximenia:Ximenia
+breadcrumb: /wordpress:WordPress/!themes:Themes/fresco:Fresco

 ---